powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.33 Change: -Change Directory in YT-DLP MENU >>> DOWNLOAD LIST >>> Create/Change Directory

+        Change Directory would blink if there was a valid dir in the clipboard.
+        Left over from many versions ago.

 ###  v5.4.32 Change: Messages in Queue List